Devon council staff take three weeks of sick leave

 Staff in the recycling and bins, and property and technical areas take an average of 16 days.

-Managers are looking at offering flu jabs and more flexible working opportunities.'Not acceptable'
+Managers are looking at offering flu jabs and more flexible working opportunities.

 The figures are slightly down on the previous year, where recycling and bins staff took an average of 19 days off.

 Across the whole council, an average of 10.2 days of sick leave are taken annually.